eabeam/EC137.S21/R_preclass.md

 ### Assignment

 All instructions are available [here](R_0702_template.html).
 You'll want to download the following [template](R_0702_template.Rmd) and open it in RStudio.

+#### Advanced user?

+If you are already comfortable with RMarkdown, `dplyr`, and the rudiments of `ggplot`, then don't do the assignment.
+Instead, do the following:

+1. Install the `babynames` package.
+2. Pick a movie or TV show that has had very specific names.
+If you're stuck, you could think about Dallas, 90210, Game of Thrones, basically any popular Disney movie, any movie from the Star Wars franchise, etc.
+3. Make a plot of the rise (and fall?) of a set of names (as a share of all baby names of that gender) from that show over time. **OR**, make a different sort of graph (which Disney movie princess has affected a larger share of names?)!
+Bring in a new theme using the `ggthemes` package if you'd like.
+4. Put your code and output in a .Rmd file and knit to PDF/word/html.
+Upload that instead.

 ### Submit